 After a nice breakfast we will prepare ourselves to move higher on Aconcagua.
 You will be carrying all your remaining personal expedition gear with you up the mountain.
 After approximately a 4 hour trek, you will arrive back in Camp 1 4,950m/ 16,240 feet.
 On the way, the group will have lunch and once you arrive, you will set up the tents with the guides help.
 You will start to feel the altitude effects on your body, so really important to be drinking 5 liters of water and rest up before dinner which the guides will prepare.

 Today, the group will climb up to the Upper Guanacos and make the long traverse to Camp 2 at 5,500m/ 18,045 feet.
-We will be carrying group equipment to Camp 2.
-This load carry will be around 5kg/ 11lbs to 7kg/ 15lbs.
-You can also carry some personal gear, crampons, mountaineering boots and summit clothing.
-You do not want this to be more than 14kg/ 31lbs.
+We will be carrying group equipment and some personal gear up to Camp 2.
+This load carry will be around 14kg/ 31lbs.
+You can leave some personal gear at camp 2.
+Some items could be crampons and summit clothing in a dry bag.
+You do not want this to be more than 15kg/ 33lbs.
 We will have lunch on the way, take some rest in Camp 2 and then return to camp 1 for the night.
 This will take 6/7 hours to make the return journey.
 The guides will prepare dinner in camp 1 and you will need to rest.

 We will be back on the move again.
 We will back up your remaining personal gear as we will be moving to camp 2.
 Breakfast will be set for 9am and the plan will be to move to camp 2 around 11am.
 We will need to wait for porters to come up to carry some group equipment and tents and we will start moving to camp 2.
 The tent will need to taken down and left for the porters.

 Today is a full rest day in camp 2 at 5,500m/ 18,045 feet.
-It is important to keep drinking a lot of water, resting and if weather allows take a short, slow hike up above camp to acclimatize.
+It is important to keep drinking a lot of water, resting and if weather allows take a short, slow hike up above camp to acclimatize further.
 Resting and hydrating should be your number one concern today.
-You can now on the edge of extreme altitude and need to be monitoring yourself before moving higher.
-Some of the guides will carry water maybe 40 liters up to camp 3 at 5,980m/ 19,620 feet.
+You are now on the edge of extreme altitude and need to be monitoring yourself before moving higher.
+Some of the guides will carry water, maybe 40+ liters up to camp 3 at 5,980m/ 19,620 feet.

 Depending on weather forecast and winds we may do a small load carry to Camp 3 at 5,980m/ 19,620 feet.
 We will have breakfast, and start ascending towards the Normal Route.
 Camp 3 is strategically located for its altitude and protected from strong winds.
 Depending on the weather we will drop gear, eat some lunch and return to Camp 2.
 We maybe staying at Camp 3 but this depends on weather and the plans for the summit attempt.